PlatformOfTrust/translator-skeleton-python/README.md

 There is an `invoke` task for running tests, run `pipenv run invoke test`.
 Or run the command `ENV=test python -m pytest` to run the tests on the command line.

+# Generating private and public keys

+To generate the PEM keys used for the signing of data:

+    ssh-keygen -t rsa -b 4096 -q -N "" -m PEM -f RS256.key openssl rsa -in RS256.key -pubout -outform PEM -out RS256.key.pub

 ## API documentation